pranavakadiyala/S24_Capstone_GEN/README.md

 ## Overview

-Repo created for Spring 2024 Systems Project at Heinz College, CMU with Global Emancipation Network
+Repo for Spring 2024 Systems Project at Heinz College, CMU with Global Emancipation Network.